Cowardice: Military law

 Acts of cowardice have long been punishable by military law, which defines a wide range of cowardly offenses, including desertion in face of the enemy and surrendering to the enemy against orders.
 The punishment for such acts is typically severe, ranging from corporal punishment to the death sentence.

-The United States military codes of justice define cowardice in combat as a crime punishable by death (note the phrase "shot at dawn").
+The United States military codes of justice define cowardice in combat as a crime punishable by death.

 Generally, cowardice was punishable by execution during World War I, and those who were caught were often court-martialed and, in many cases, executed by firing squad.
 British soldiers executed for cowardice were often not commemorated on war memorials, and their families often did not receive benefits and had to endure social stigma.
 However, many decades later, those soldiers all received posthumous pardons in the UK Armed Forces Act 2006 and have been commemorated with the Shot at Dawn Memorial.
-Unlike British, Canadian, French, German, and Soviet/Russian forces, the U.S. military tried soldiers for cowardice, but never followed through with execution while German commanders were less inclined to use execution as a form of punishment.
+Unlike British, Canadian, French, German, and Russian forces, the U.S. military tried soldiers for cowardice, but never followed through with execution while German commanders were less inclined to use execution as a form of punishment.

 Considerable controversy was generated by military historian S.L.A.
-Marshall, who claimed that 75 % of U.S. combat troops in World War II never fired at the enemy for the purpose of killing, even while under direct threat.
+Marshall, who claimed that 75% of U.S. combat troops in World War II never fired at the enemy for the purpose of killing, even while under direct threat.
 Author Dave Grossman attempted to explain these findings in his book On Killing: The Psychological Cost of Learning to Kill in War and Society.
 Marshall's findings were later challenged as mistaken or even fabricated, and were not replicated in a more rigorous study of Canadian troops in World War II.